Christmas in Barcelona by JetSettingFools.com

 Classic buildings in Barcelona, Spain

-The best places to stay in Barcelona is in – or close to – the city center.
-During our Barcelona Christmas Trip, we stayed in an Airbnb Apartment in L’Eixample, Barcelona’s northern neighborhood that was built as an expansion to the old city in the mid-1800s.
+This neighborhood was built as an expansion to the old city in the mid-1800s.
 The wide, tree-lined streets were lit up with holiday lights and Christmas displays decorated trendy shop windows.

-There are many Barcelona hotels to choose from in.
-Start your search now for the best Christmas Barcelona accommodations on Booking.com or check out these top-rated hotels (based on guest reviews).
-Catalonia Magdalenes | Hotel The Serras | Hotel Casa Camper
+That said, there are many Barcelona hotels to choose from.
+Start your search now for the best Christmas Barcelona accommodations on Booking.com.
+Also check out these top-rated properties (based on guest reviews), Catalonia MagdalenesHotel The Serras and Hotel Casa Camper.

 On the Rambla del Mar in Barcelona, Spain

 Don’t forget to pack a pair of lightweight and comfortable walking shoes for travel.
 I (Sarah) have traveled with these shoes by Columbia.
-Kris prefers wearing these trail shoes by Merrell.
+Kris prefers wearing trail shoes by Merrell.

 Travel Camera

-Barcelona Map and Guidebook for Spain
+Barcelona Guidebook

-European Trip Insurance
+European Travel Insurance

 Start planning your trip to Spain!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel advice?
-Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com